domvwt/msc-thesis/thesis/thesis-processed.md

 [@feyFastGraphRepresentation2019].
 We use the implementations provided in this library to train our Graph Neural Network models.

+We select two architectures, GraphSAGE [@hamiltonInductiveRepresentationLearning2018] and kGNN [@morrisWeisfeilerLemanGo2021], for our experiment.
+These models are chosen for their demonstrated performance at node classification tasks and ability to handle heterogeneous graph data with slight modification (detailed below) [@hamiltonInductiveRepresentationLearning2018,
+@morrisWeisfeilerLemanGo2021].
+A further consideration in this choice of models is the size of our dataset and the available computational resources.
+Both architectures are relatively lightweight compared to other models, such as Graph Attention Networks [@velivckovicGraphAttentionNetworks2018], and can be trained on a single GPU in a reasonable amount of time.

-Since the GNN architectures selected for this study were originally implemented for learning on homogeneous graphs, we use a method provided by PyTorch Geometric for adapting these homogeneous architectures for learning on our heterogeneous dataset.
+Since both GNN architectures selected for this study were originally implemented for learning on homogeneous graphs, we use a method provided by PyTorch Geometric for adapting these homogeneous architectures for learning on our heterogeneous dataset.
 A homogeneous model is adapted